PascalPflaum/uberObjects/README.md

 * **element** The current element being processed in the object.
 * **key** The key of the current element being processed in the object.
-* **object** The object Object.find was called upon.
+* **object** The object uber.find was called upon.

 **thisArg** Object to use as this when executing callback.

 ### Description

-The Object.find method executes the callback function once for each element present in the object until it finds one where callback returns a true value.
+The uber.find method executes the callback function once for each element present in the object until it finds one where callback returns a true value.
 If such an element is found, find immediately returns the value of that element.
 Otherwise, find returns undefined. callback is not invoked for keyes which have been deleted.

 If an existing, unvisited element of the object is changed by callback, its value passed to the visiting callback will be the value at the time that find visits that element's key; elements that are deleted are not visited.